June Counterfeit Kit Challenge

 This is my version of the June Counterfeit Kit Challenge, “Butterfly Garden”.

 The first thing that caught my eye about this kit were the colors.
 I loved everything about the soft pastels and watercolor elements.
 I also loved the butterfly & flower theme throughout the papers and embellishments.

-As I was looking through my papers for similar colors, I came across the woodgrain paper with the butterflies in the corner so I took a few other sheets from the same paper pad (Homespun by Colorbök).
-I added a couple more random 12×12 sheets along with two 8×8 and several 4×6 pieces for matting.
+As I was looking through my papers for similar colors, I came across the woodgrain paper with the butterflies in the corner so I took a few other patterned papers from the same paper pad (Homespun by Colorbök).
+I added a couple more random 12×12 sheets along with two 8×8 distressed papers and several 4×6 pieces for matting.
 A few scraps for borders rounded out the paper for this kit.

 And, of course, we have to have all the “little things” to finish a page.

 I have four different sizes of alpha stickers, a couple of journaling cards, twine, paper flowers, enamel dots, tags, rub-ons, word phrase stickers and a set of stamps from Close to my Heart.